isabella232/edge-video-analytics-microservice/eii/README.md

 ### Configuring the Interfaces

-The service only supports launching a single pipeline and publishing on a single topic currently.
+In EII mode, the microservice only supports launching a single pipeline and publishing on a single topic currently.
 This means, in the configuration file ("config.json"), the single JSON object in the `Publisher` list is where the configuration resides for the published data.
 See the EII documentation for more details on